Israel–Venezuela relations: 2010

 At a rally in June 2010, Chávez alleged that “Israel is financing the Venezuelan opposition.
 There are even groups of Israeli terrorists, of the Mossad, who are after me trying to kill me.”
 In response, AJC Executive Director David Harris stated that: “These baseless accusations by President Chávez are downright dangerous and are used by him to bolster his own political standing.”
 In the same speech, Chávez called Israel a "terrorist and murderous state", and cursed it by saying: "I take this opportunity to condemn again from the bottom of my soul and my guts the State of Israel: Cursed be, State of Israel!
 Cursed is cursed, terrorists and assassins!".

 During a visit by Syrian President Bashar al-Assad to Venezuela in June 2010, Chávez accused Israel of being "the assassin arm of the United States" and that "one day the genocidal state of Israel will be put into its place."

 2017

 In March 2017, President Nicolás Maduro announced a "desire" to re-establish relations with Israel following a meeting with Venezuela's Sephardic chief rabbi Isaac Cohen.

 2019

 On January 27, 2019, Israeli Prime Minister Benjamin Netanyahu recognized the president of the National Assembly of Venezuela, Juan Guaidó, as interim president of Venezuela.

 Later that year in August 2019, Guaido appointed Rabbi Pynchas Brener as the new ambassador to Israel.

+2026

+In early 2026, following the United States Intervention in Venezuela, reports emerged that Venezuelan oil was being shipped to Israel for the first time in several years.
+The Venezuelan government denied these claims.

+After the 2026 Venezuela earthquakes in June, Israel provided search and rescue aid through the Ministry of Foreign Affairs, the Israel Defense Forces and the Home Front Command, despite the two nations not having bilateral relations since 2009.
+At a press conference, interim president Delcy Rodríguez thanked the Israeli search and rescue team that arrived to assist and expressed appreciation for their operations on the ground, which had been arranged through connections with Venezuela's Jewish community.

+On 11 August, Israel and Venezuela announced the resumption of consular relations after 17 years.
+Félix Plasencia, Venezuela's Minister of Foreign Affairs and Foreign Trade, cited the Israeli assistance provided in response to the pair of June earthquakes as a key factor behind the resumption of consular relations between the two countries.'